Paul McCartney finally gets Walk of Fame star

-LOS ANGELES Paul McCartney finally got his own star on Hollywood's Walk of Fame on Thursday, becoming the last of the four Beatles to get the honour.
+LOS ANGELES Paul McCartney finally got his own star on Hollywood's Walk of Fame on Thursday, becoming the last of the four Beatles to get the honor.

 "In Liverpool, when we were kids and listening to Buddy Holly and all the other rock and roll greats, I would have never thought the day would come when I'd be getting a star on the Walk of Fame.
 I thought it was an impossible thing to happen.
 But here we are today," McCartney, 69, said.